Pump action: Operating cycle

 Nearly all pump-actions use a back-and-forward motion of the forend to cycle the action.
+Only a few pump-actions use the "reverse" or forward-and-back motion of the forend to cycle the action, a few examples are the Russian RMB-93 and South African NeoStead 2000.
 The forend is connected to the bolt by one or two bars; two bars are considered more reliable because it provides symmetric forces on the bolt and pump and reduces the chances of binding.
 The motion of the bolt back and forth in a tubular magazine model will also operate the elevator, which lifts the shells from the level of the magazine to the level of the barrel.

 After firing a round, the bolt is unlocked and the forend is free to move.
 The shooter pulls back on the forend to begin the operating cycle.
 The bolt unlocks and begins to move to the rear, which extracts and ejects the empty shell from the chamber, cocks the hammer, and begins to load the new shell.
 In a tubular magazine design, as the bolt moves rearwards, a single shell is released from the magazine, and is pushed backwards to come to rest on the elevator.

 As the forend reaches the rear and begins to move forward, the elevator lifts up the shell, lining it up with the barrel.
 As the bolt moves forward, the round slides into the chamber, and the final portion of the forend's travel locks the bolt into position.
 A pull of the trigger will fire the next round, where the cycle begins again.

 Most pump-action firearms do not have any positive indication that they are out of ammunition, so it is possible to complete a cycle and have an empty chamber.
 The risk of running out of ammunition unexpectedly can be minimized in a tubular magazine firearm by topping off the magazine by loading new rounds to replace the rounds that have just been fired.
 This is especially important when hunting, as many locations have legal limits on the magazine capacity: for example, three rounds for shotguns and five rounds for rifles.

 The BSA Machine Carbine used a unique pump-action that also required twisting the handguard.

 Another variant was the Burgess Folding Shotgun from the late 19th century where instead of manipulating the forend to cycle the action, it had a sleeve around the grip area of the stock which the shooter would slide back and forward to cycle the gun.
 This was done because the forend based pump action was under patent at the time.